MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 > [!div class="nextstepaction"]
 > [Preview the Microsoft 365 UI Kit (Figma)](https://aka.ms/M365UIKit)

 The Microsoft 365 UI Kit expands the *Teams design system* to work with apps that run across the Microsoft 365 ecosystem.
-To learn more about these foundational concepts, see [Designing your Microsoft Teams app](/microsoftteams/platform/concepts/design/design-teams-app-overview).
+For more information, see [designing your Microsoft Teams app](/microsoftteams/platform/concepts/design/design-teams-app-overview).

 ## Planning your app